 After graduation, I decided to teach English as Foreign Language in Korea.
 During that year, I met the love of my life Tim.
 After my first year of teaching, we embarked on a seven month backpacking trip around Asia.
 After our backpacking trip, we wound up in Vietnam where I was lucky enough to transition into the world of editorial and became the managing editor for Vietnam Tourism’s official website.
 As of June 2017, Tim and I have left Asia to recharge our batteries (and focus on our professional development) but don’t count out the traveling!
 Tim and I are doing cross-country long distance this year, forcing us to explore the USA more and we’re already planning some future trips on this side of the world.
 Stay tuned!

-The Next Somewhere is a digital journal, where I house my design and written work.
+The Next Somewhere is a digital travel, food, and lifestyle journal, where I house my design and written work.
 As a longtime sufferer of anxiety, this project was born out of a need for a creative outlet.
 For a year and a half, I’ve been committed to cataloging my adventures.
 My sole hope is to inspire others to go out and see the world for themselves.
 This blog is mostly written with a female audience in mind but as long as you’re looking for help, you are in the right place.